ingowald/optix7course/README.md

 ## Example 8: Adding Textures via CUDA Texture Objects

+This example shows how to create and set up CUDA texture objects on the host, host to pass those to the device via the SBT, and how to use those texture objects on the device.

 ![Adding Textures](./example08_addingTextures/ex08.png)

 ## Example 9: Adding a second ray type: Shadows

+This is the last example that focusses on host-side setup, in this case adding a second ray type (for shadow rays), which also requires to change the way the SBT is being built.

+This sample also shows how to shoot secondary rays (the shadow rays) in device programs, how to use an any-hit program for the shadow rays, how to call *optixTerminateRay* from within an anyhit program, and how to use the optixTrace call's SBT index/offset values to specify the ray type.

 ![Adding Shadow Rays](./example09_shadowRays/ex09.png)

 ## Example 10: Soft Shadows

+Whereas the first 9 examples focussed on how to perform all the required host-side setup for various incremental features, this example can now start to focus more on the "ray tracing 101" style additions that focus what rays to trace to add certain rendering effects.

+This simple example intentionally only adds soft shadows from area lights, but extending this to add reflections, refraction, diffuse bounces, better material models/BRDFs etc show from now on be rather straightforward.

+Please feel free to play with adding these examples... and share what you did!

 ![Soft Shadows](./example10_softShadows/ex10.png)